tdj03001/Employee-Tracker/README.md

 # Description

 This Employee Tracker app is a nodeJS-based application for creating and managing organizational information for any company.
-The app enables the user to create, update, and delete departments, roles, and employees with ease
+The app enables the user to create, update, and delete departments, roles, and employees with ease.

 # Usage